BA, 1991, MA, 1994, PhD (Modern European History), 1998, University of California, Los Angeles

 JD, 2002, LLM (International Trade & Intellectual Property), 2005, University of Arizona, James E. Rogers College of Law

 She strongly believes in mentoring students.
 To that end, she has worked with more than 90 research assistants, and regularly works with students to think through how to make their own road and journey in the legal world.
-She has started a Tulane Law School podcast, "Legal Journeys" which explores just that: Alumni experiences and advice for those beginning their legal journey.
-She also has worked with students projects in specialized internships at the Library of Congress, Internet Archive, and the Frick Collection, as well as sending students on research trips to Washington D.C., Paris, New York, Oxford, and Berlin.
+She also has worked with students' projects in specialized internships at the Library of Congress, Internet Archive, and the Frick Collection, as well as sending students on research trips to Washington D.C., Paris, New York, Oxford, and Berlin.

 Townsend Gard is the co-inventor and director of the Durationator®, a software system that aims to determine the worldwide copyright status of every kind of cultural work.
 She also co-owns the Tulane spin-out company, Limited Times, which is commercializing the Durationator® software and services.
 Students have worked on this project for more than a decade, both on the copyright and entrepreneurial sides, and will continue to do so as it enters its next phase of development.
 As part of this project, she has developed a database of the Catalog of Copyright Entries (scanned PDFs from the Internet Archive) to assist in searching the copyright records, 1909-1978.
 The Durationator over the years has expanded its scope to include fair use, classroom uses, library uses, pre-1972 sound recordings, and moral rights.

 Townsend Gard is also the host of "Just Wanna Quilt," a research podcast focused on quilting, entrepreneurship and copyright.
-Launched in 2018, the podcast more than 300 interviews of quilters, industry, scholars, lawyers, and now, with the onset of COVID-19, more than 75 interviews focused on mask making.
+Launched in 2018, the podcast more than 400 interviews of quilters, industry, scholars, lawyers, and now, with the onset of COVID-19, more than 75 interviews focused on mask making.
 The podcast has over 25,000 subscribers, and have had over a half a million downloads in its first three years.
-There is a corresponding Facebook group, Just Wanna Quilt, with over 3000 members, along with sub-groups.
+There is a corresponding Facebook group, Just Wanna Quilt, with over 4100 members, along with sub-groups.
 As part of this project, Townsend Gard has stated a publishing house, with Ricardo Gonzalez, with seven publications in its first year, including Just Wanna Patent, Just Wanna Create: Copyright and Fair Use Strategies, Just Wanna Trademark, and A Little Bit of Copyright, and Just Wanna Quilt Notebook.
-Just Wanna Quilt now has a spin-out company, Quilting Army Krewe, which will be opening an Etsy Shop in the Fall 2021 as part of the entrepreneurial experiment, along with the current virtual bookshop.
+Just Wanna Quilt now has a spin-out company, Quilting Army Krewe, LLC.

 All of Townsend Gard's courses engage in entrepreneurial activities focused on these projects and more.
 Other projects in the past include a video game project (that turned into a publication for Routledge), artists and the law project, pre-1972 sound recordings and Hogan Jazz Archive project, Section 512 project, and many more.
 The goal of the projects is to engage in the act of doing and working with communities that are facing specific legal issues to better understand and train law students.